 7. Go on a Halloween Themed Bar Crawl

-Book a spot on Tour ABQ’s Duke City Pedaler for a special Pub Crawl-oween on Halloween weekend or head to the 5th Annual Halloween Bar Crawl hosted by the Library Bar and Grill, downtown.
+Book a spot on Tour ABQ’s Duke City Pedaler for a special Pub Crawl-oween on Halloween weekend or head to the Halloween Bar Crawl in downtown Albuquerque.

 9. Enjoy a Seasonal Beer at a Local Brewery

-Try a Pumpkin Noir from Marble Brewery, a Luna de Los Muertos Russian Imperial Stout from Tractor Brewery, or an OktoberFiesta Lager from Steel Bender Brewyard.
+Try a Pumpkin Noir from Marble Brewery or an OktoberFiesta Lager from Steel Bender Brewyard.
 Whichever Albuquerque brewery you choose you're sure to find a seasonal beer to scratch that pumpkin-flavored itch!

 10. Visit Albuquerque's Most Haunted Places